 - I. Physical: Under physical education programme, various activities like parade, shooting, riding, flying, girl guiding, swimming, yoga and various modern and traditional sports like kabbadi, kho-kho, hockey, basketball, badminton, long jump, high jump etc. are included.
 Students who have opted for a physical activity under the Five Fold Education programme compulsorily take a Fitness Assessment test. - II.
 Aesthetic: Students learn music and painting up to class V. They can choose either music (vocal or instrumental) or painting.
 Dance education is being provided to the students of all levels. - III.
 Practical: Under practical education sanguinary printing & dying, boutique, bandhej, tailoring, embroidery, craft, papier-mâché etc. are included.
 Under domestic education, students are supposed to perform cleaning and washing and collective Shramadan. - IV.
 Moral: The aim of moral education is to develop personality of the students, so as to cultivate in them the feeling of respect for all religions.
-It is achieved by the means of weekly prayers, talks, Veda, Geeta and Ramayana path etc. The common evening prayer and Udbodhen program is unique. - V. Intellectual: Intellectual education is being given to the students in order to avoid the relative aspects of modern education.
+It is achieved by the means of weekly prayers, talks, Veda, Geeta and Ramayana path etc. The common evening prayer and Udbodhen program is unique.

+V. Intellectual: Intellectual education is being given to the students in order to avoid the relative aspects of modern education.
 Natural and social sciences with languages and Maths are being taught with sciences from the beginning.
 Education methods are adopted with the help of projects related to social and natural environment.
 Banasthali Vidyapith never believes in examination-based education system.
 It gives emphasis on practical education.

-Check Your Progress-1 Note:(a) Write your answers in the space given below. (b) Compare your answers with those given at the end of the lesson /above sub-sections.
-1. Fill in the blanks:- (i) The aim of Vedic Education was or realization of (ii) The present knowledge society is based on that results from the innovations of (iii) Panchmukhi Shiksha attempts a balance among five necessary aspects of education i.e, and 2.
-Write down the chief characteristics of Vedic Education in about Fifty words.
+) Write your answers in the space given below.)
+Compare your answers with those given at the end of the lesson /above sub-sections. ) Compare your answers with those given at the end of the lesson /above sub-sections.
+Fill in the blanks:- The aim of Vedic Education wasor realization of The present knowledge society is based on that results from the innovations of i) Panchmukhi Shiksha attempts a balance among five necessary aspects of education i.e,and rite down the chief characteristics of Vedic Education in about Fifty words. i)